 A number of our customers are long term providers of PPE, so they have been particularly busy, some with significantly increased order volumes.
 Some others, who provide Uniforms, Workwear, Licenced Merchandise, and Sports and Leisurewear, have continued to trade, but at reduced volumes, and a few have been able to adapt their UK manufacturing to make PPE for the NHS.
-All of our customers with High Street retail outlets have closed their stores, but most have continued to operate with their internet offerings.
+Most of our customers with High Street retail outlets have seen their stores closed during both lockdown periods, but most have seen increased volumes on their digital platforms.

-Our Help Desk and Technical Support teams have been particularly busy during this period, helping some of our customers to transit to a work from home environment, and providing support to some of their employees working in unfamiliar roles (whilst covering for their furloughed colleagues).
-We have also been completing maintenance and development work on the next version release of our core Order Management modules, and a number of our customers have used this less busy time to roll out upgrades of our latest applications which include additional features for Stock Planning, Wardrobe Management and Responsive Web Ordering.
-Many have also implemented the new Payroll functionality necessary for the new financial year.
+Our Help Desk and Technical Support teams have been particularly busy during this period, initially helping our customers to transit to a work from home environment and then providing additional support to some of their employees who are working in unfamiliar roles (whilst covering for their furloughed colleagues).
+We have also continued all of our maintenance and development work, delivering new functionality to some of our core Order Management and Warehouse Management modules, including some functionality to cover Brexit requirements.
+A number of our customers have used this less busy time to take upgrades of our latest software, including mandatory changes to Payroll for the new financial year, plus new features for Stock Planning, Wardrobe Management and Responsive Web Ordering.

-Using remote working tools, we have maintained close contact with all of our colleagues, we have developed detailed plans to ensure we can operate in a safe environment when we return to office based work, and we are closely monitoring Government guidelines to see when that can begin.
+Using video conference, and other remote working tools, we have maintained close contact with all of our customers and colleagues, and we have developed detailed plans to ensure we can operate in a safe environment when we return to office based working when that time comes.